Stork-Oracle/stork-external/README.md

 #### [Contracts](contracts)

-All contracts developed by Stork will be managed in this repository.
+All contracts developed by Stork are managed in this repository.